 - Hustle PR promotion – Find the blogs they read.
 Find the news websites they follow.
 Find the social media feeds they are involved with.
 Research and stalk every single one until you can craft a manual email pitch (see direct outreach above)

-- Get even more ideas in my guide to Ahrefs
+- Get even more ideas in my guide to Ahrefs or subscribing to SEMrush.

 Using Social Media